Chemistry with a Foundation Year BSc MChem2024-25 entry

 The A Level entry requirements for this course are:

-BTEC Extended Diploma DDM in Science, including specific Chemistry units (Applications of Inorganic Chemistry, Applications of Organic Chemistry, Industrial Chemical Reactions and Practical Chemical Analysis)
+- DDM in Applied Science (including the units Applications of Inorganic Chemistry, Applications of Organic Chemistry, Industrial Chemical Reactions, Practical Chemical Analysis)

-BTEC Diploma DD in Science + C in A Level Chemistry
+- DD in Applied Science + C in A Level Chemistry